martinber/noaa-apt/docs/guide.md

 - NOAA 19: 137.1MHz.

-I use the following configuration on GQRX.
-I don't know if these are the best settings, but it should work.

-- Demodulation: WFM (Wide FM, mono).

-- Filter Width: Custom, just wide enough so the signal fits as you can see on the spectrum analyzer.

-- Filter Shape: Normal.

-- AGC: off.

-- Noise Blanker: No.

-- Squelch: Disabled (-150dB).

-- LNA gain: Max, but you can play with it and guess where it has the best signal to noise ratio.

-- I don't use any of "DC remove", "I/Q Balance", etc.

-- Input rate: 1800000

-- Decimation: None.

 When the satellite is passing start recording a WAV file, you should hear the sound of the demodulated FM signal.
 When finished open the WAV file on noaa-apt to decode the image.

-Here you can see a screenshot of GQRX, things to note:
+If using GNU/Linux, here you can see a screenshot of GQRX, things to note:

 - I have "Freq zoom" at 4x so I can see the signal better on the spectrum analyzer, these signals have a very narrow bandwidth.